fpc/LazBinaries/docs/chm/readmechm.txt

 needed for crosslinking this archive with other CHM files.
 These files are not required for viewing (but are only about 1% of the total size)

-This CHM snapshot was build on 2012-08-01 by using fpdoc from trunk to compile the docs for fixes2_6 and the lazarusrc1 tag.

 How to install the CHMs in Lazarus
 ------------------------------------